Megira22323/Megira22323/README.md

 - 👋 Hi, I’m @Megira22323
-- 👀 I currently work in the UK insurance sector as a department supervisor.
-I am interested in getting into Data Analytics.
+- 👀 I currently work in the UK insurance sector as an Analyst.
 - 🌱 I’m currently undertaking a Degree in Data Systems and Information.
 I am learning SQL and Python in my spare time.
 - 😄 Pronouns: She / Her